This post may contain affiliate links. You can view my full disclosure here.

-In recent years, tarot cards (along with other witchy things) have become very popular again.
+In recent years, old practices like tarot readings (along with other witchy things) have become very popular again.

 For some people, tarot cards are just a hobby or something done for fun – but for other people, tarot cards are a sacred part of their life.

 Then there are other people, like myself, who think that they can be insightful and sometimes give you advice and direction.

 But whether you think tarot cards are actual magic, or you just think they can help you see things from a new perspective, tarot cards can be a super useful tool.